Smoulvad01/AI-C1-image-/README.md

 ## **License**

-This software is released under the MIT License.
+This project is published under the MIT License.

 ## **Acknowledgements**